 Parking: Please park in the designated car park only and then walk the remaining 500 metres to the house.

-Access: Please be aware that there may be traffic on the lane between the car park and the gate for the property, and that the track from the gate down to house is rough gravel.
+Access: Please be aware that there may be traffic on the lane between the car park and the gate for the property, and that the track from the gate down to house is rough gravel and slopes downhill.
 Once at the house, the paths can be muddy in wet weather.

 Facilities: There are no facilities on site but there are grassed areas that are lovely for a picnic and taking in the views.
 Otherwise the town of Ampthill is less than two miles away.